Pages

 Fortunately, Indiana Pass was the highest point on our entire route: 11,910 feet.

-Unfortunately, Indiana Pass does not even cross the Continental Divide.
+Unfortunately, Indiana Pass does not even count as a Continental Divide crossing.

 [Reaching the summit!... thanks, Mike, for snapping this one!]